laura241/orinoco_api/README.md

 This is the back end server for Project 5 of the Junior Web Developer path.

+This is the link for the front end : https://github.com/laura241/orinoco_ui.git .

 ### Prerequisites ###

 You will need to have Node and `npm` installed locally on your machine.